cosmos/cosmos-sdk/docs/glossary.rst

 `negroni <https://github.com/urfave/negroni/blob/master/README.md>`__
-package, we just provide one more ``Middleware`` interface, which has an extra ``next`` parameter, and a ``Stack`` that can wire all the levels together (which also gives us a place to perform isolation of each step).
+package, we just provide one more ``Middleware`` interface, which has an extra ``next`` parameter, and a ``Stack`` that can wire all the levels together (which also gives us a place to perform seperation of each step).

 .. code:: golang